Raoool/About-Me/README.md

 ## Education

-My academic journey has led me to pursue a Master's degree in Electrical Engineering at South Dakota State University (SDSU).
-Anticipated to graduate in December 2023, my focus lies in Image Processing, Remote Sensing, Geospatial, GIS, Medical Imaging, Phenology, and Data Analysis.
-Through rigorous coursework and hands-on experiences, I have cultivated a robust skill set in advanced image processing, remote sensing engineering, optical sensors, and digital image processing.

 My academic journey has led me to pursue a Master's degree in Electrical Engineering at South Dakota State University (SDSU) with an anticipated graduation date in December 2023.
 My academic focus encompasses a diverse range of fields, including Image Processing, Remote Sensing, Geospatial Analysis, GIS (Geographic Information Systems), Medical Imaging, Phenology, and Data Analysis.
 Through my time at SDSU, I have engaged in rigorous coursework and valuable hands-on experiences, which have allowed me to develop a comprehensive skill set in advanced image processing, remote sensing engineering, optical sensors, and digital image processing.

 ## Skills